berachain/docs/apps/core/content/developers/guides/mint-redeem-honey.md

         factoryReader = HoneyFactoryReader(FACTORY_READER);
         honey = Honey(HONEY);

-        // Deploy our tutorial contract
+        // Deploy our minter contract
         minter = new HoneyMinter(HONEY_FACTORY, HONEY);

         // Deal some tokens to our test user